ks888/LambStatus/CONTRIBUTING.md

 ![Architecture](https://raw.githubusercontent.com/wiki/ks888/LambStatus/images/Architecture.png)

-These 3 directories under the repository are especially important to build the system:
+These 3 directories under the repository are especially important for this system:

 * `./cloudformation`: the CloudFormation template.
 It describes all the AWS resources including Lambda, API Gateway, DynamoDB, etc.
-* `./packages/lambda`: Server-side codes.
-All the server-side codes runs as the Lambda Functions.
+* `./packages/lambda`: Server-side code.
+All the server-side code runs as the Lambda Functions.
-* `./packages/frontend`: Client-side codes.
-These codes are deployed to the S3 and served via CloudFront.
+* `./packages/frontend`: Client-side code.
+These are deployed to the S3 and served via CloudFront.

-Here is the description of each directory:
+Here is the contents of each directory:

 ```
 .